google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

       });

       return blobQueue.then(_ => {
-        console.log('Artworks cache is about ' + cacheSize + ' Bytes.');
+        console.log('Artwork cache is about ' + cacheSize + ' Bytes.');
       });
     })
     .catch(error => { console.log(error); });

-    // And here's how to delete some artworks... const artworksToDelete = ['artwork1.png', 'artwork2.png', 'artwork3.png'];
+    // And here's how to delete some artwork files... const artworkFilesToDelete = ['artwork1.png', 'artwork2.png', 'artwork3.png'];

-    caches.open('artworks-cache-v1')
+    caches.open('artwork-cache-v1')
-    .then(cache => Promise.all(artworksToDelete.map(artwork => cache.delete(artwork))))
+    .then(cache => Promise.all(artworkFilesToDelete.map(artwork => cache.delete(artwork))))
     .catch(error => { console.log(error); });

 ## Implementation nits

-- Chrome for Android requests "full" audio focus to show media notifications only when media files duration is [at least 5 seconds].
+- Chrome for Android requests "full" audio focus to show media notifications only when media file duration is [at least 5 seconds].
-- If no artwork is defined and there is a favicon at a desirable size, media notifications will use it.
+- If no artwork is defined and there is an icon image at a desirable size, media notifications will use it.
 - Notification artwork size in Chrome for Android is `512x512`.
 For [low-end devices], it is `256x256`.